AskAlexSharov/erigon-notes/Abstract.md

     - ethconfig package must not depend on huge packages (like “core”), but it can depend on other small config packages (like “torrentcfg“) or utilities (like “common” or “types”).
     - Move configuration logic out of `erigon/eth/backend.go:New` to higher-level funcs
-    - Create 1 DataDir object with pre-filled paths to all sub-dirs: dir.tmp, dir.chaindata, dir.snap, etc…
+    - [done] Create 1 DataDir object with pre-filled paths to all sub-dirs: dir.tmp, dir.chaindata, dir.snap, etc…
     - Each sub-config must have defaults.
 Example: txpool.DefaultConfig, torrentcfg.Default()
     - ethconfig.Config.Genesis must be filled on this step
 - step2: